May these meritorious virtues

 Repay the four weighty sources of kindness above,

 And relieve suffering of the three paths below.

 If there are those who see or hear this,

-May all give rise to Bodhicitta,
+May all give rise to the Bodhi Mind,

 Be born in the Land of Ultimate Bliss together.

 Because of the excellence of Pure Land, we hope all can be born there.
 This is why we direct and ‘park’ our merits in Pure Land, to try to ‘do our bit’ in adorning Pure Land.
 Even though it does not really need our adornment, when we wish to adorn Pure Land with our merits, we are expressing our aspiration to deserve to be born there.
 Just as Pure Land was created to benefit all, we practise the Pure Land teachings to benefit all.
-This intention is summarised by the giving rise of Bodhicitta. (*The last lines are perhaps better translated as – ‘By the end of this retribution body, be together born in the Land of Ultimate Bliss’.)
+This intention is summarised by the giving rise of Bodhicitta.

 - Society or Country